alecd2018/GreenLineMap/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To run a local copy *with no LED lights*, run the following:
+To run a local copy *with LED lights*, run the following:

 ```
 conda activate mbta